farwaj1/Assignment-Project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

+## Installation

+-If Angular CLI is not already installed in your machine, use this command to install it:
+`npm install -g @angular/cli`

+-In the root folder of your project run this command:
+`npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.